f5devcentral/f5-agility-labs-xc/docs/class1/class1.rst

 Lab Requirements
 ~~~~~~~~~~~~~~~

-During this lab you will be using the F5 Distributed Cloud `f5-sales-public` tenant (the first lab exercise will
-cover how to access this environment).

-The lab will also be using a shared AWS account where we have deployed the following resources.
+The next page (Introduction) will cover the lab environment, access, and lab variables.
+The lab will be using a shared AWS account where we have deployed the following resources:

 - NGINX webserver that is exposed to the Public internet ("Public Endpoint")
 - F5 AppMesh node that can be used to connect to AWS VPC (network)
-- NGINX webserver that only has a private IP address
+- NGINX webserver that only has a private IP address with no external access

 During the lab exercises we will explore different methods of protecting and exposing applications/webserver
 that are included in the lab